oterrab/portfolio-projects/python/basedosdados/README.md

   </a>
 </p>

-A [Base dos Dados Mais (BD+)](https://github.com/basedosdados/mais) é um datalake público no Google BigQuery com os principais conjuntos de dados abertos do Brasil.
-Na [BD+](https://github.com/basedosdados/mais) você encontra tabelas tratadas e prontas para uso de forma gratuita.
+[Base dos Dados Mais (BD+)](https://github.com/basedosdados/mais) is a public datalake on Google BigQuery with the main open datasets in Brazil.
+In [BD+](https://github.com/basedosdados/mais) you will find tables treated and ready to use for free.

-> O projeto [BD+](https://github.com/basedosdados/mais) faz parte da [Base dos Dados](http://basedosdados.org), uma organização sem fins lucrativos com a missão de universalizar o acesso a dados de qualidade para todes.
+> The project [BD+](https://github.com/basedosdados/mais) its part of [Base dos Dados](http://basedosdados.org), a non-profit organization with a mission to universalize access to quality data for all.